1985 Brazilian Grand Prix: Qualifying

 Qualifying for the 1985 Brazilian Grand Prix was held in two sessions with the first on the Friday and the second one on the Saturday.
 In the Friday session, Lotus who did some aerodynamic tweaks to their Renault powered car, similar to the Lola's new CART Indycar, went to the top of the timesheets on Friday morning.
 But Elio de Angelis wouldn't be able to improve on his time with the driver responding after the second qualifying session, "I am sure I could have retained the pole."
 Senna would improve on his lap time but only slightly as he finished behind de Angelis on the grid in fourth.

 On the front row of the grid, Michele Alboreto would claim the first pole position of the season with a time of 1:27.768, a full one second ahead of his time on the Friday and 6/10ths faster than the 1984 pole time set by Elio de Angelis.
-Alboreto's team mate in Rene Arnoux also improve his time by a second, but the Frenchman had to start the race in seventh place, using the spare car after the Ferrari engine was down on power on his main car.
+Alboreto's teammate in Rene Arnoux also improve his time by a second, but the Frenchman had to start the race in seventh place, using the spare car after the Ferrari engine was down on power on his main car.
 Also on the front row of the grid was Keke Rosberg in the Williams-Honda who earlier in the weekend had a blown turbo from their engine on the Saturday morning.
-But one flying lap secured Rosberg a front row start with team mate Nigel Mansell starting from fifth.
+But one flying lap secured Rosberg a front row start with teammate Nigel Mansell starting from fifth.